Steven-Grevera/ENC4265/manual.md

 # The Shadow Corridors (Generated Maze Levels)
  ![image](https://github.com/user-attachments/assets/68ab7140-2651-4700-99c3-4bbe72eff7ac)
+*Figure 55: Image showing the snail pool which is used to enter corridors as well as leave them through the story.
+Image Taken By: Steven Grevera*

 To select a corridor to play through, open a door toward the back of the bar on your right and then walk up to a well with the stone carving of a snail’s face and eyes.